 Based on the reading history of a particular subscriber, you can send images of or from your latest blogs/whitepaper/e-book to get better views or downloads.
 For example, if a particular subscriber has downloaded one of your whitepapers on a specific topic, the next time you write a blog or any piece of content on a similar topic, you can send a recommendation with attractive images from that piece of content.

 Using personalized images helps your emails get the attention that’s needed in order to make a campaign successful.
-This clever way of bringing novelty to every single email you send at your end is sure to take over the email marketing world by storm.
+This clever way of bringing novelty to every single email you send at your end is sure to take over the email marketing world by storm, and this is what makes personalized email marketing a force to reckon with.

 So why just restrict to personalizing content and not spice up your campaign with personalized images in email marketing templates?